France enters crucial week of talks with unions on pensions

-PARIS (AP) — French President Emmanuel Macron is preparing to launch a crucial week of negotiations with labor unions amid nationwide protests and transport strikes against the government's plans to overhaul the pension system.
+PARIS (AP) — French President Emmanuel Macron says he wants to reach a “quick compromise” in talks this week with worker unions as nationwide protests and strikes rage on against the government's plans to overhaul the pension system.

+During a Cabinet meeting on Monday, Macron insisted that the new system must be financially sustainable, according to government spokeswoman Sibeth Ndiaye.

+Talks between the prime minister and worker unions are to resume Tuesday, including on the financing of the retirement system.
+Macron also said that people doing physically demanding or dangerous work should be allowed to retire early.

+The government plans to formally present the bill by the end of the month ahead of a debate in parliament, so that the law can be voted on this summer.

-French Finance Minister Bruno Le Maire told France Inter radio that “a compromise has never been so close,” as talks between the prime minister and worker unions are to resume Tuesday.
-Macron was holding a Cabinet meeting Monday ahead of the talks.
+Finance Minister Bruno Le Maire told France Inter radio that “a compromise has never been so close.”

-The government is “not inflexible,” Le Maire said, suggesting there is room for negotiation including on the financing of the pension system.

 The national rail company, SNCF, said train traffic was improving Monday across the country, with 8 out of 10 high-speed trains running.